theedgy/cc-post/POST.md

     <Statistics />
 </main>
 ```

+I strongly believe the code is self explained.
+Some variables and objects you may noticed are not described.
+We will discus them later as well when we connect our store.
+For now to avoid confusions you can imagine they are just passed props to our components.
+Every step of our articles will have a [codesandbox.io](https://codesandbox.io "codesandbox.io") entire code included so you can always reference to working example over there :)

 ## Props Drilling

 Those two areas has to be connected and share their states, so we are facing a situation where local component state is not enough.
-> Of course we can always pass our props through components tree, but it is really important to remember whenever your application starts to grow, will make keep all things clean much harder.
+> Of course we can always pass our props through components tree, but it is really important to remember: whenever your application starts to grow, it will make keeping all things clean much harder.

 You can find that solution under **props drilling** name.
 Example below illustrates the situation for our (quite flat) structure:

 ![](assets/props_drilling.png)

 To cover above problems developers used to use **Redux** the most. **Redux** with its **Provider** came here for a rescue.
-As you are reading this article I believe you know what **Redux** can do for you, but to be clear it’s a global state container which can keep all your app information and then thanks to **Provider** from `react-redux` library extension (which use standard `React Context API`) pass them to whichever component needs.
+As you are reading this article I believe you know what **Redux** can do for you, but to be clear it’s a global state container which can keep all your app information and then thanks to **Provider** from `react-redux` library (which use standard `React Context API`) pass them to whichever component needs.
 So now we have desired functionality :

 ![](assets/context_props_passing.png)